EMS Velocity 1 Tent Review

 The Inner Mesh Tent

-Weighing pounds 2 pound 8 ounces including tent stakes, it’s almost hard to believe that the Velocity 1 is a free-standing, double walled tent with an external fly.
-With one exoskeleton hub style pole (3 hubs), the inner tent pitches very quickly and has color coded tie-outs to make orienting the poles and inner easy.
+Weighing pounds 2 pound 8 ounces including tent stakes, it’s almost hard to believe that the Velocity 1 is a free-standing, double-wall tent with an external fly.
+With one exoskeleton hub style pole (3 hubs), the inner tent pitches very quickly and has color-coded tie-outs to make orienting the poles and inner easy.
 The ends of the pole snap into Jakes feet connectors at the corners and hooks suspend the mesh ridgeline to the pole, including spreader bars that ensure sufficient width is provided.

 The inner tent itself has an enormous amount of mesh which provides excellent ventilation, even with the rain fly buttoned up tight all night.
 There are four handy pockets in the interior corners of the tent making it easy to store your glasses, cell phone, a book, or headlamp out of the way but in easy reach at night, in addition to a triangular gear loft which can be used to store extra stuff or dry wet gear at night.
 There are also interior abundant hang loops along the ridgeline for hanging still more gear and glow-in-the-dark zipper pulls on the single side mesh door.